DennisDean/SpectralTrainFig/README.md

 *Output File Prefix*.
 Enter a prefix, which will be used to start each file written by the program.

 *Data Folder*.
 Select a folder containing EDF and XML files Results Folder.
-Select a folder to write program generated file to.
+Select a folder to write program generated files to.

 ##### Analysis Parameters
 *Analysis Signals*.
 Enter signal labels that are to be analyzed as a cell string (ex. {'C3', 'C2', 'C3-A1'}.
 The signal labels are written in the EDF file.
 Use your favorite EDF utility to determine the signal labels.
-You can use [SignalRasterViewerFig]{} to list the signal labels and to view the signals.
+You can use [SignalRasterViewerFig](http://www.mathworks.com/matlabcentral/fileexchange/46420-blockedfsignalrasterview) to list the signal labels and to view the signals.

 *Reference Signals*.
-Enter teh labels of the reference signals as a cell string (ex. {'A1', 'M1', 'M2'}).
+Enter the labels of the reference signals as a cell string (ex. {'A1', 'M1', 'M2'}).

 *Reference Methods*.
-Select one of three approaches to referening the signal.
+Select one of three approaches to referencing the signal.
 -  Single reference Signal.
 Enter a single signal label as cell string (ex. {M1}).
 The reference signal is subsracted from each analysis signal.
 Entering a null cell string is interpreted as no referencing is to be applied (ex. {})).
 -  Reference for each analysis signal.
 Enter a reference for each signal as a cell string (ex. {'M1','M1','M2','M3'}).
 A signal label can be used multiple time.
 -  Average of reference signals.
 The average of the signals listed in the cell array is substracted from each analysis signals.